divhide/node-grunt-http-server/README.md

 * Host your jasmine tests from grunt
 * Test your single page application static html
 * Host static JSON responses for your tests
+* Test HTTPS support on your static web pages, tests, ...
 * ...

 After run the grunt task (e.g. ```grunt http-server:dev```) you can open